qianghuangwhu/TF-TGN/README.md

 The code of the TF-TGN model  will be released once we obtain open-source licenses from our collaborators and partner organizations.

 TF-TGN incorporates the the following components:
 - Flash-attention
 - Memeory-efficient attention
-- PyTorch FSDP
+- Distributed training - FSDP/DDP
 - Mixed precision training